etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 There are a number of things which are important to note:

-  * The above code does not set an explicit ** user context  ** .
-The user context is set automatically when running the above code in Openbravo ERP.
-However in other environments it has to be set explicitly, see  here  for more information.
+  * The above code does not set an explicit user context.
+The user context is set automatically when running the above code in Etendo Classic.
+However, in other environments, it has to be set explicitly, see  here  for more information.
   * There is a BPGroup class which models the data of the _c_bp_group_ table.
 This class has type safe getters and setters for all the data in this table.
-  * A factory (the OBProvider) is used to create an instance of the BPGroup class.
+  * A factory (the Etendo Provider) is used to create an instance of the BPGroup class.
-  * The OBDal service is the main entry point into the Data Access Layer, it offers save, remove and query functionality.
-The OBDal API is discussed in more detail below.
+  * The Etendo DAL service is the main entry point into the Data Access Layer, it offers save, remove and query functionality.
+The Etendo DAL API is discussed in more detail below.

-The code snippet above also shows that you don't need to work with SQL or JDBC to work with the data from the database anymore.
-As a developer you work directly with objects and the available data is directly visible through the getters and setters.
+The code snippet above also shows that you don't need to work with SQL or JDBC to work with the data from the database.
+As a developer, you work directly with objects and the available data is directly visible through the getters and setters.

-As a next step, lets query for the business partner group, and change its
+As a next step, let's query for the business partner group, and change its
 description: